 As irony would have it, conditions are almost always better mid-week.
 Or does it just seem that way?
 Either way, why not escape the weekend crowds and head to the mountain on a Wednesday?
 Oh, right, Wednesdays are a work day.
 No sweat, we propose you take a mental health day and call in “sick.”
 After all, fresh air and groomers are good for the soul.

-One of the absolutely coolest places to visit in the winter is the Flume Trail system, located just 2.0 miles from Wilmington.
-Here, there are almost 10 miles of skiable, hikeable, and rideable trails fit for all ages and abilities.
+One of the absolutely coolest places to visit in the winter is the Flume Trail system, set alongside the picturesque Ausable River, and located just 2.0 miles from Wilmington, with almost 10 miles of skiable, hikeable, and rideable trails fit for all ages and abilities.
 Set alongside the picturesque Ausable River, some of the trails even lead to breathtaking cascades.
-Please do be careful visiting this area.
-Ice along the river can be beautiful but it can also be slippery.
+Caution - ice along the river can be beautiful but it can also be slippery.

 Love your ADK

 Part of recreating and experiencing the Adirondacks is understanding how to protect the lands, waters, and communities we all know and love.
 With millions of visitors each year, the Adirondacks are clearly cherished by many.
 However you choose to spend your time here, we know the Adirondacks hold a special place in your heart.
 That is why we ask you to #LoveYourADK and practice safe, responsible recreation when outdoors.
 By working together, we preserve the wild, natural wonder of the Adirondacks for generations to come.